 The IBOGA experience is a return to the root, not just the root cause of one’s problems, but the root source of one’s strength.
 This makes it a gift to humanity, especially during an opioid epidemic.
 However, because of its illegal status few people have heard of it, medical research is stymied, and people are forced to travel internationally to access it.

-To remedy this grave situation, Lakshmi Narayan of Awake Media and Eric Thiermann of Impact Creative have joined forces to launch a four-part public service campaign called IBOGA SAVES LIVES consisting of:
+To remedy this grave situation, Lakshmi Narayan of Awake Media and Eric Thiermann of Impact Creative have joined forces to launch a four-part public service campaign called IBOGA SAVES consisting of:

 Reschedule Ibogaine: A phone petition signature app to change U.S. laws